alexarnimueller/giraffe/CONTRIBUTING.md

 # Contributing to GIRAFFE

 We want to make contributing to this project as easy and transparent as possible.
+Please follow the guidelines below to contribute with bug fixes, new examples or other enhancements of this repository.

 ## Pull requests